itsmattreilly/matt-reilly/content/project/Sales Dashboard/index.md

 ![bikeshops](bikeshops.jpg)

-This sales dashboard displays  KPI's for a bicycle supplier with customers across the US.
-This predictive dashboard is built using Shiny, with a back-end powered in R.
+This sales dashboard displays Sales  KPI's for a bicycle supplier with customers across the US.
+This predictive dashboard is built using Shiny, with a back-end powered in R. It connects to a database, where all information is stored.

 It allows aggregation by date range, bike type, bike family, and customer.
 This was the cap-stone project for the "Predictive Dashboarding" Web Applications course by BusinessScience.io.